akibrk/ts-validator/README.md

 ## Usage

-There are two main strategies for validation currently available in this library,
+There are three main strategies for validation currently available in this library,

 1. Schema Based
-2. Decorator Based
+2. Class Decorator Based
+3. Class Model Based

 ---